Cyprus bailout scrapes through island's parliament

 NICOSIA Cyprus's parliament approved an EU bailout on Tuesday which will force it to wind down its second-largest bank and impose heavy losses on uninsured depositors at another, conditions that have intensified calls from islanders to exit the euro.

-With a razor-thin majority of just two votes, lawmakers approved terms accompanying 10 billion euros ($13.18 billion)in aid from the European Union and the International Monetary Fund (IMF).
+With a razor-thin majority of just two votes, lawmakers approved terms accompanying 10 billion eurosin aid from the European Union and the International Monetary Fund (IMF).

-In a show of hands, 29 lawmakers from the three parties in the center-right government approved the motion, with 27 voting against. .
+In a show of hands, 29 lawmakers from the three parties in the centre-right government approved the motion, with 27 voting against. .

 Government officials had warned the island would fall into chaotic default, unable to pay salaries or pensions, as early as next month without emergency funding.